Skip to Content

 © djshift

 Yum Nua, or Thai Beef Salad, is a zesty and vibrant dish that highlights the freshness of Thai ingredients.
 Made with thinly sliced beef, herbs, and a tangy lime dressing, it offers a refreshing and satisfying meal.
-The addition of mint, cilantro, and chili adds depth and complexity, creating a flavor explosion in every bite.
-This salad is perfect for those seeking a light yet flavorful dish, embodying the essence of Thai cuisine’s balance of flavors.
-Enjoy it as a starter or a main course.

 11. Khao Soi